Swirrl/grafter/README.md

 Release candidates are released as `SNAPSHOT` builds and our first official release will be `0.2`, this will hopefully be released in the coming weeks.

+We are currently following a `MAJOR.MINOR.PATCH` versioning scheme, but are anticipating significant breaking API changes between minor versions at least until we reach `1.0.0`.

+`PATCH` versions should be close to being backwardly compatible with previous `MINOR` versions.

 ## License